Agriculture in Switzerland: Production

+Irrigation

+Irrigation in Switzerland is focused in the Alpine valleys with low rainfall (the inner valleys).
+The best-known system of channels is that of the bisses in Valais (Suonen in Upper Valais).
+These are attested since the 11th century and they were numerous by the late Middle Ages.
+For centuries, this system of irrigation saw only a few technical evolutions.
+In 1900, there were 206 bisses totaling a length of about 1750 km.
+Sometimes capturing water from glaciers, they were mainly used to irrigate meadows and vineyards.
+A similar irrigation was also practiced in the Grisons, where mentions of Val Müstair (1211), Heinzenberg and Trin are known in the late Middle Ages.
+In Ticino, irrigation facilities are attested in 1296 in Giornico.
+Many other testimonies confirm the use of irrigation techniques in almost all the Alpine valleys.

+In the 19th and 20th centuries, the modernization of agriculture, and in particular the use of synthetic fertilizers on a large scale from 1950, reduced the importance of irrigation.
+If the installations continue to be used in the Alpine valleys and in particular in Valais, the irrigated meadows have strongly regressed on the Plateau.
+During the second half of the 20th century, irrigation regained importance, but in the more technical form of watering parks, sports grounds and for horticulture.

 Economy

 The primary sector occupies a minimal place in the Swiss economy because the costs do not allow sales abroad without state aid amounting to billions of francs.
 These aids, which allow a good number of landscape farmers to live in reasonable conditions, are defined by a constitutional article.
 Historically, this integration of agricultural policy into the Swiss institutional framework is explained by the need to ensure the country's food independence within a conflicting European geopolitical space.
 However, since the end of the Second World War, and even more so since the constitutional reforms of the end of the 1990s, a reorientation of aid towards the protection of soils and landscapes (independently of the production levels) have been implemented.
 Despite this trend, in 2018, half of federal agricultural subsidies were poured into the processing and distribution chains, while the other half was dedicated directly to the peasantry.